Polyconseil/xlsx_streaming/docs/introduction.rst

         response['Content-Disposition'] = 'attachment; filename=test.xlsx'
         return response

 With this kind of code, your database will not be hit too hard by the file export, even when the export's size is several dozens of megabytes.

+To include type information (for dates, numbers, …) in the generated Excel file, ``xlsx_streaming`` uses a user-provided template file containing example data whose column types match those of the exported data.
 Like in the example above, you can use a static template, but you can also generate the template dynamically using the python excel library of your choice (`openpyxl`_, …).
+The template must be a valid Excel file with at least one row.
+If the template contains only one row, this row cell's datatypes are used as datatypes for all generated rows.
+If the template contains more than one row, the first row is kept as is (header row) and the second row cell's datatypes are used as datatypes for all generated rows.

 .. _openpyxl: https://openpyxl.readthedocs.org/en/default/